zeyad-mahmoud7/zeyad-mahmoud7/README.md

 **Blog**

-I do some writeups about Hack The Box machines.
-Check them at [Medium](https://medium.com/@zeyadmahmoud.zm7).
+I do some write-ups about Hack The Box machines.
+Check them at [GitHub Blog](https://zeyad-mahmoud7.github.io/) or [Medium](https://medium.com/@zeyadmahmoud.zm7).